 The Maipo Valley is one of Chile's most important wine-producing regions.
-Located at the very northern end of Chile's extensive Central Valley, the region extends eastwards from the city of Santiago, Chile's capital, to the Andes and westward toward the Pacific coast.
+Located at the northern end of Chile's extensive Central Valley, the region extends eastwards from Santiago, Chile's capital, to the Andes and westward toward the Pacific coast.

 Maipo Valley is one of Chile's most important wine-producing regions.
 Often described as the "Bordeaux of South America," the historic valley is the birthplace of the Chilean wine industry.

-Today, the Maipo Valley region features over 3,000 ha (7,400 acres) of vineyards, more than half of which are dedicated to producing Cabernet Sauvignon or Cabernet blends.
-However, a wide range of grape varieties are planted here; including Merlot, Syrah, Chardonnay and Sauvignon Blanc.
+Today, the Maipo Valley region features over 3,000 ha (7,400 acres) of vineyards, more than half dedicated to producing Cabernet Sauvignon or Cabernet blends.
+However, many grape varieties are planted here, including Merlot, Syrah, Chardonnay and Sauvignon Blanc.

-Located at the very northern end of Chile's extensive Central Valley, the region extends eastwards from the city of Santiago, Chile's capital, to the Andes and westward toward the Pacific coast.
-It stretches toward the towns and subzones of Padre Hurtado, Peñaflor, Talagante, Isla de Maipo and Melipilla.
+Located at the northern end of Chile's extensive Central Valley, the region extends eastwards from Santiago, Chile's capital, to the Andes and westward toward the Pacific coast.
+It stretches toward the towns and subzones of Padre Hurtado, Peñaflor, Talagante, Isla de Maipo, and Melipilla.

 The Upper Maipo (Alto Maipo) subregion runs along the eastern edge of the Andes Mountains.
-These foothills, rising from 400 to 800 m (1,300 to 2,600 ft) asl, are strongly influenced by the mountainous climate.
+The mountainous climate strongly influences these foothills, rising from 400 to 800 m (1,300 to 2,600 ft).

 At this height, warm sun during the day is followed by colder nights, which slow ripening.
 This extends the growing season, leading to grapes with a balance of ripeness and acidity.

 The area's colluvial soils (brought down from the mountains by water erosion or landslides) are rocky and free-draining.
-The climate, combined with the poor, porous and rocky soil, puts the vines under stress, producing a characteristically bold, elegant Cabernet Sauvignon.
+The climate and the poor, porous and rocky soil stress the vines, producing a characteristically bold, elegant Cabernet Sauvignon.